GeorgePapageorgakis/route-tracker-java/README.md

-# route-tracker-java
+#### route-tracker-java
+A java Route Tracker (records a route and the statistics on google map with an option to post route's statistic information on a facebook account.)

-Route Tracker (καταγράφει διαδρομή και στατιστικά πάνω στο google maps και δυνατοτητα post των στατιστικών διαδρομής στο facebook) για android 2+ developed in Eclipse IDE με android SDK Χρηση GPS technology, Google Maps API, Facebook API and SQLite database.
+For Android version 2.+ developed in Eclipse IDE with android SDK, using android GPS technology, Google Maps API, Facebook API and SQLite database.